Current Internship Opportunities

 - Event Sustainability – Moving towards zero-waste, climate-neutral events.
 Will include working with specific events to make them more sustainable, probably including one on-campus event and one community-based event.
 [More info…]

 - The Future of Food – Healthy Food for Healthy Communities — Food from the industrialized food system not only fails to support people’s health but actually undermines health and has a huge global-warming impact.
 This internship involves research, analysis, and activism to raise both public & professional awareness, including developing presentations, fact sheets, and/or posters.
 [More info]

 - Communication – Communicating sustainability concepts to the community at large is a challenge, given the flood of misinformation in the mainstream media.
 This can be quite challenging, because these projects focus on public policy but need to make scientific concepts, technical data, and moral & ethical & moral issues clear and engaging to the public.
 [More info…]

 - Editing & Publishing (Spring semester only) – Help publish the 2017 edition of the Alliance’s annual Sustainable Lehigh Valley booklet, an important outreach to the general public.
 Update content, edit essays and other written material, contact organizations as needed to gather information, and learn to lay out the final publication using professional publishing software.

 - Community Rights – We’ve seen that agencies established to ensure ‘environmental protection’ have devolved into systems of regulations that actually permit ecosystem destruction and pollution levels that not only degrade the environment but create a direct threat to people’s health.
-We need to raise awareness of the public and elected officials about the importance of a community rights approach — as the colonists did before the U.S Revolution!
+We need to raise awareness of the public and elected officials about the importance of using a community rights approach — as the colonists did before the U.S Revolution!
 This internship is at the intersection of environmental policy, government, and public awareness and will focus on raising awareness and working with interested local officials.